rockstor/rockstor-doc/smart/smart.rst

    :align: center

-Note that the custom options entered will be displayed in the S.M.A.R.T :ref:`disks` table column and in this example SMART support has now identified;
+Note that the custom options entered will be displayed in the S.M.A.R.T :ref:`disks` table column and in this example SMART support has now been identified; via our custom smart option.

-via our custom smart option.
+**Note: The Rescan button below the Disks table will apply all custom smart options, prior to it's use their affect may not be visible.**

 .. _smartviahwraid: